 Structural Fabrication

 Material must be straight before being laid off or worked.
 Perform straightening, if necessary, by methods that will not impair the metal.
 Sharp kinks or bends are cause for rejection of the material.
-Material with welds will not be accepted except where welding is definitely specified, indicated or otherwise approved.
+Material with welds will not be accepted except where welding is specified, indicated or otherwise approved.
 Make bends using approved dies, press brakes or bending rolls.
 Where heating is required, take precautions to avoid overheating the metal and allow it to cool in a manner that will not impair the original properties of the metal.

 Proposed flame cutting of material, other than structural steel, is subject to approval and must be indicated on detail drawings.
-Shearing must be accurate and all portions of the work neatly finished.
+Shearing must be accurate, and all portions of the work neatly finished.
 Make corners square and true unless otherwise shown.
 Fillet re-entrant cuts to a minimum radius of 19 mm 3/4 inch unless otherwise approved.
 Provide finished members free of twists, bends and open joints.
 Tighten bolts, nuts and screws.

 Dimensional Tolerances for Structural Work